neizod/extmath/README.md

 Avalable Feature
 ----------------

+- Infinity Number Sets
+    - `prime`
+    - `fibonacci`
 - Number Theory
-    - `prime`: a data set containing prime numbers.
     - `factorized`: Prime factorization of a number.
-    - `divisors`: All positive divisable numbers of a number.
+    - `divisors`: Show all positive divisable numbers of a number.
+    - `Fraction.decimal`: Show repeating decimal of a fraction number.
 - Arithmetic Function
     - `prod`: Production of a list of numbers.
     - `summation`: Summation of numbers from `[1..n]`, or `[1**p..n**p]`.

 Installation
 ------------

+Download source and

     $ sudo python setup.py install